SorinC6/Book-Store-App/README.md

 # Book-Store-App
-Build Week Project - Lamnda School
+Build Week Project - Lambda School

 After register and login user can add/delete/update any book and add a review for it